 His uniquely-shaped head is rounded with no stop.
 His small eyes are almond-shaped and his mouth has closefitting lips.

 His coat is distinct with a combination of rough and soft fur which sometimes curls on the head and face.
-Coat colours come in different colours and combinations:
+Coat colors come in different colors and combinations:

 * Blue and tan

 * Sandy and tan

 * Liver and tan

 Newborn puppies are dark and lighten as they grow.
 Adult Bedlington’s have a tuft of long hair on their heads (topknot) that is usually lighter than their coat color.

 When fully grown, the Bedlington Terrier can measure 15 to 16 inches (39cm to 44cm) and weighs between 17 and 23 pounds, (7kg and 10kg), proportionate to his height.